 What this means for flow yoga practitioners (who spend a lot of time bearing weight on their upper body!)

 How to avoid some of the common shoulder injuries that come up for flow yoga practitioners

 Optimal shoulder alignment in common postures such as downward dog and chaturanga

 These workshops can be attended individually or as a pair: they will complement and build on each other but also work well on their own.
 These workshops are open to anyone except complete beginners to yoga who has an interest in how their body works.
 You definitely don’t have to be a yoga teacher to attend, but if you do these workshops can count towards your Yoga Alliance continuing education requirements - Olivia is a registered continuing education provider for yoga teachers.

 When?
 Saturday 19 October and Saturday 16 November, 2-4pm

 Where?
-Mudra Yoga, 2D shelford Place, London N169HS (just search for Mudra yoga in Google maps!)
+Mudra Yoga, 2D Shelford Place, London N169HS (just search for Mudra yoga in Google maps!)